dw511214992/ten-minutes-shippable-dataplane-sdk/docs/js.md

     Please find js codes in /sdk-repos/azure-sdk-for-js/sdk/sample/sample-rest
     ```

+# Improve Generated Codes

-4. After finishing generating codes, you may need to update some files, write your own tests and samples.
+After finishing generating codes, you may need to update some files, write your own tests and samples.

+It's suggested to use vscode to connect the docker container.
+For details, please refer to [Vscode Connect Docker Container](./vscode-connect-docker-container.md).

-    *hint: docker container creates a shell terminal when automation tool finishes, and please run all commands in the shell terminal.*
+    **hint: docker container creates a shell terminal when automation tool finishes, and please run all commands in the shell terminal.**

    - [Update README.md](#update-readmemd)
    - [Write your own test](#write-your-own-test)
    - [Write samples](#write-samples)
    - Update the CHANGELOG.md file in package folder. *we will update it automatically in the future*

-# Update README.md
+## Update README.md
 The docker generates a sample README.md.
 Please go through it and update it.
 The overall changes you need to do are following:
 1. Replace `[Service Description]` to yours.
 1. Update the codes in Examples to a valid one.